uno36/alx-system_engineering-devops/0x16-api_advanced/README.md

 - **API keys**: A simple way to authenticate requests by providing a unique key with each request.
 API keys can be restricted to specific IP addresses or used for rate limiting.
 - **OAuth**: A more complex authentication protocol that involves user authorization and delegation of access rights.
 OAuth is commonly used by social media platforms and other web services.
 - **JSON Web Tokens (JWT)**: A lightweight, secure, and stateless way of transmitting information between parties as a JSON object.
-JWTs can be used for authentication, authorization, and data exchange.
+JWTs can be used for authentication, authorization, and data exchange

 ## API Rate Limiting